 - Connectors & Power Outlets

 - "You Cannot Manage What You Cannot Measure"

 - Resources & Links

 Once upon a time in America, over a hundred years ago, we were well underway toward living Off-Grid.

 Pretty much because there was no grid, except in the cities.
-A multi-million dollar industry was in
+A multi-million dollar industry was well developed and already in

-place producing thousands of products that ran off 36-volt D.C., all powered by your very own
+place producing thousands of products that ran off 36-volt D.C.
+These homes were powered by

-Delco-Light power plant or a Zenith Wincharger on your own farm or property.
-But this
+Delco-Light power plant or a Zenith Wincharger running on their farm or property.

 Rural Electrification Act of 1936 .

 [ See: WWW.HybridElectricHome.com ]